Cossacks sent, or two from the side, there are no ours ...

 Of course, I am far from thinking of accusing Dmitry Gudkov of espionage.
 This young, glamorous deputy at the moment is unlikely to seriously interest any special services, he has not yet reached the influence agent.
 But he had already betrayed his country.
 It would seem that there is this: just spoke in the US at an international forum.
 Practically "innocent prank" of a young deputy, not very well versed in the intricacies of world politics and the activities of special services.
 But he spoke at the Freedom House forum.
 It is organized and carried out by current and retired CIA employees.
 Any literate political scientist will confirm this (not one of those, of course, who mumbles on television in defense of Gudkov).

-The same CIA employees, by the way, select the forum participants.
-Because a separate question: how Gudkov, who calls himself the son of a scout, got there.
-Taki somehow got there, and from the forum’s forum he wholeheartedly tried to discredit the Russian state, the domestic political elite, and especially the President, saying that Vladimir Putin had illegitimate seized power in the country.
-"Affter Putin`s crackdown" - so this passage was sounded in the speech of the deputy. (“Crackdown” in translation means: “forceful influence”, “repressive action”, “punitive measures”, “suppression of resistance”).
-And now let's think about it: the people's choice, on the status of a civil servant, goes to the forum, held, to put it mildly, by “unfriendly structures”.
-And on this forum it calls on such a powerful military-political machine, like the CIA, to help Russia in the fight against corruption.
-So, do not hesitate to invite into your country the authors and organizers of the so-called "Arab Spring", the bloody consequences of which you cannot call anything other than terrifying!
-Speaking at the American forum, Gudkov Jr. did not even remember about it.
-But without any shame of conscience, - in fact, publicly - he called on experts on "color revolutions" to bring to the end the matter called "Russian winter" (remember the events in Moscow last December, here, too, it was not without them)!
-And this is too much for any oppositionist, but there’s nothing to say about the civil servant.
+The same CIA officers, by the way, select the forum participants.
+Therefore, a separate question: how Gudkov, who calls himself the son of a scout, got there.
+Somehow I got in, and from the rostrum of the forum from the bottom of my heart tried to discredit the Russian state, the domestic political elite, and especially the President, saying that Vladimir Putin illegally seized power in the country.
+“Affter Putin`s crackdown” - this is how this passage sounded openly in the deputy's speech. ("Crackdown" in translation means: "forceful action", "repressive action", "punitive measures", "suppression of resistance").
+And now let's think about it: the people's choice, a civil servant by status, is going to a forum held, to put it mildly, by "unfriendly structures."
+And at this forum he calls on such a powerful military-political machine as the CIA to help Russia in the fight against corruption.
+So, do not hesitate to invite to your country the authors and organizers of the so-called "Arab spring", the bloody consequences of which cannot be called otherwise than terrifying!
+Speaking at the American forum, Gudkov Jr. did not even remember this.
+But without any twinge of conscience - in fact, publicly - he called on specialists in the "color revolutions" to complete the business called "Russian winter" (remember the events in Moscow the year before last, here, too, they could not do without them)!
+And this is already too much for any oppositionist, and there is nothing to say about a civil servant.

 It is time to recall the Novgorod posadnik of Gostomysl, who came to Rurik a thousand years ago with the words: “Our lands are large and rich, but there is no order in them.
 Come and own us! ” Rurik did not refuse, he came.
 And so now we are waiting for the open appearance of gentlemen from the CIA, it seems, as voluntary and disinterested fighters against corruption, and in fact fighters with the Russian political elite and Russia as such?